Keirua/silex-bootstrap/README.md

 web/ contains everything which is exposed.
 Make sure your web server only serves this directory to people.
 It also contains all the public assets : css, js and images.

-vendor/ contains all the public
+vendor/ contains all the dependencies of the project.
+The dependencies are listed in composer.json.

 [silex]: http://silex.sensiolabs.org/